swfans/swars/README.md

    [Installing on GNU or UNIX](installing-on-gnu-or-unix) for details.
    If you don't have that, you will have to analyze said script to figure out what should be copied where - detailed instructions are not part of the documentation.
-For converting CD music into `.ogg`, in case of issues disable this function of the script - we will do this separately below.
+As for converting CD music into `.ogg`, in case of issues disable this function of the script - we will do this separately below.
 4. *[optional]* Rip the game CD Audio tracks to `track_{1,2,3}.ogg` (vorbis).
 5. *[optional]* Create a `music` directory inside your chosen installation folder, and place the previously encoded `.ogg` files there.